 Your debt to income ratio is a tool lenders use to determine how much of your income can be used for your monthly mortgage payment after all your other recurring debts have been met.

-Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
 FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including loan principal and interest, private mortgage insurance, hazard insurance, taxes, and HOA dues).

-The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, auto payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, auto loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you figure out how much you can afford.